CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/PathSchema.md

 # Path Schema

-The Meraki API resources are organized by scope and then by the product or scope service groups.
+The Meraki API resources are organized by scope and then by the product and its related service groups.

 `baseURI/scope/:id/product/serviceGroup/:id/service/:id`